mercedes-benz/MOSIM_Core/Framework/LanguageSupport/cpp/README.md

 .\bootstrap-vcpkg.bat\
 .\vcpkg install thrift:x64-windows\
 \
-The auto generated code of the thrift files of the MMI Standard are included as submodule in MMIStandard/src.
+The auto generated code of the thrift files of the MMI Standard are included in ../thrift/gen-cpp.